lyh-18/EQVI/README.md

 - The **Stage3 RCSN+RQFP** and **Stage4 MS-Fusion** models are obtained during the AIM2020 VTSR Challenge via the proposed stage-wise training strategy.
 We adopt the stage-wise training strategy to accelerate the entire training procedure.
 Interestingly, after the competition, we trained a model with RCSN and RQFP equipped from scratch, and found that it functions well and even surpasses our previous models.
 (However, it costs much more training time.)

 ### Data preparation
-The REDS_VTSR train and validation dataset can be found [here](https://competitions.codalab.org/competitions/24584#participate-get-data).
+The REDS_VTSR training and validation dataset can be found [here](https://competitions.codalab.org/competitions/24584#participate-get-data).
 More datasets and models will be included soon.

 ## Quik Testing